Updated: Apr 13

 The Best Bird Feeder

 The platform feeder is, in our birdy-opinion, the optimal bird feeder.
 Why?
 Diversity, variety, and flexibility!
 Platform feeders allow for: a diversity of bird sizes to utilize the feeder, a variety of foods depending on the bird species you want to attract, and flexibility for the location of the feeder.
 Plus, platform feeders do not require birds to put their heads into "feeding ports."
 Why are feeding ports bad?
 Keep reading!

 With platforms in mind, we offer our recommendation for a platform feeder:

-The Woodlink Going Green Platform Bird Feeder (Amazon) is made from up to 90-percent post-consumer recycled plastic, is easily cleaned, and allows water to drain through the coated metal mesh bottom.
+The Woodlink Going Green Platform Bird Feeder is made from up to 90-percent post-consumer recycled plastic, is easily cleaned, and allows water to drain through the coated metal mesh bottom.
 These plastic-framed feeders can often last longer than the cheap wooden-framed feeders, and are less porous, making them easier to clean.
 Plus, they are typically dishwasher safe!
 To view other platform feeders on Amazon, click here!

-The Best Thistle Feeder
+The Best Thistle or Nyjer Feeder

 Thistle seed attracts finch species such as American Goldfinch, House Finch, Purple Finch, Cassin's Finch, and Common Redpoll.
 I have also seen Dark-eyed Junco and Green-tailed Towhee feed on thistle feeders.
 Since the American Goldfinch is widespread, this feeder type is frequently found in backyards.
 We recommend mesh screen thistle feeders for this category.
 Why?
 No feeding ports!
 Again, keep reading and you will discover why feeding ports are the scourge of feeding birds.